ibm-cloud-docs/Registry/registry_notices_billing.md

 ## Original announcement
 {: #registry_notices_billing_announce}

-The original announcement that this notification mirrors is [{{site.data.keyword.registrylong_notm}} to Bill for Storage Used by Untagged Images](https://www.ibm.com/blog/announcement/ibm-cloud-container-registry-to-bill-for-storage-used-by-untagged-images/){: external} and it was published on 2 November 2021.
+The original announcement was published on 2 November 2021.